136 Creative Party Ideas

 26. Keep your drink

 Dip the bottom of wine glasses or champagne flutes in chalkboard paint.
-Leave out some chalk near the glasses during your next get-together and people will be able to write their names on their glasses to avoid mix-ups.
+Leave some chalk near the glasses during your next get-together; people can write their names on their glasses to avoid mix-ups.

 27. Polaroid wall